dsipaint/WorkspaceTools/README.md

 Contains useful commands:
     - `mvw` moves a file from WSL to my windows desktop
     - `cpw` moves a file from WSL to my windows desktop

+- mongodb
+run these scripts to setup and use mongodb
+  - `install_mongo.sh` installs mongodb
+  -  `start_db.sh` starts the database
+  -  `stop_db.sh` stops the database
+  -  `restart_db.sh` restarts the database